-In November 2016, the company sought approval from DPE for its Extraction Plan for LW 301 to LW 303.
+In November 2016, the company sought approval from the Department for its Extraction Plan for LW 301 to LW 303.
 Approval was granted in May 2017 for the extraction of LW 301 and LW 302.
 The Department considered that there remained a degree of uncertainty about the potential effects of LW 303, particularly on the Woronora Reservoir and the Eastern Tributary (DPE, 2017d).
-As at August 2018, the mine was in the process of extracting LW 302.
-LWs 301-303 have all been shortened at the northern end with respect to the layout shown in Figure 22 (see Hebblewhite, Kalf, & McMahon, 2017, Figure 2.1)
+Following advice from the Panel on the LW 303 Extraction Plan the length of the longwall was shortened by 450 m to reduce the potential for impacts on the Eastern Tributary.
+A further extension of the longwall of 54 m was subsequently approved based on an adaptive management plan.
+The adaptive management plan led to the cessation of mining 6 m short of the approved extension in May 2019.
+The LW 304 Extraction Plan was approved on 16 July 2019.
+LW 304 has also been shortened with respect to distance from Eastern Tributary and the conditions for monitoring have also been altered.51

 The mine plan is characterised by relatively narrow panels in comparison to most other Australian longwall operations.
 Mining is conducted at an average depth of around 460 m and a maximum depth of 540 m.
-Panel width was nominally 127 m for the first 7 longwalls, increasing to 139 m for LW 8 to LW 10, and then to 163 m for all subsequent longwalls.
+Panel width was nominally 127 m for the first seven longwalls, increasing to 139 m for LW 8 to LW 10, and then to 163 m for all subsequent longwalls.
 Interpanel pillar width was 35 m up until LW 20 and then increased to 40 m and subsequently 45 m.
 Mining height is currently 2.9 m but has ranged up to 3.3 m in early longwall panels.
 The current mining geometry (163 m panel / 45 m interpanel pillar) results in an areal extraction of 78%.

 The combination of these dimensions results in subsidence at any point developing incrementally as shown in Figure 11 as up to four or more panels are subsequently extracted, and in restricted subsurface and surface subsidence as evident in Figure 12.
-Panel width-to-depth ratio is nominally 0.32 to 0.36, which puts it around the transition point from the sub-critical to critical subsidence range for deep longwall operations in the Southern
+Panel width-to-depth ratio is nominally 0.32 to 0.36, which puts it around the transition point from the sub-critical to critical subsidence range for deep longwall operations in the Southern Coalfield.

-Coalfield.
 This results in a maximum vertical surface displacement of 1.2 m, which is around 40% of the extraction height and at the low end for Australian longwall mining operations.